 What Factors Will the Court Use in Making a Decision?

-There are two different legal requirements a Judge will look at within a removal case, and which one starts with whether the parent wanting to move out of state with the children has primary physical custody or whether they share parenting time fairly equally.
+There are two different legal requirements a Judge will look at within a removal case, and one starts with whether the parent wanting to move out of state with the children has primary physical custody or whether they share parenting time reasonably equally.
 Some of the factors courts consider in making such a decision include:

-- Whether or not the move will substantially benefit the child — for example, the parent has a much better job offer and can better support the child in a way that both parents together could not in the current situation
+• Whether or not the move will substantially benefit the child — for example, the parent has a much better job offer and can better support the child in a way that both parents together could not in the current situation

-- Whether or not the move will substantially and negatively impact the substance of a child’s relationship with either parent
+• Whether or not the move will substantially and negatively impact the substance of a child’s relationship with either parent

 What do I do if the other parent moves away with my children?

-What do I do if the other parent says they’re visiting family out of state on vacation with our kids, but then refuses to return?
+What do I do if the other parent says they’re visiting family out of state on vacation with our kids but then refuses to return?